ynonp/basic-python-09-2023/agenda.md

 ### Python Syntax Lab Part 2

+- [ ] Write a python script that reads 3 numbers and print the largest one

 - [ ] Write a python script that reads a user's age in years and prints out its age in months